 1.Amazon Prime Air

-In the works for already a few years, Amazon’s Prime Air service plans to use drones to deliver customer’s order, such as a pair of sneakers, in 30 minutes which is about how many minutes it takes you to change your mind from wearing something entirely new despite what you have in your wardrobe, and getting it as soon as you buy it.
-These drones are have sensors that permits them to avoid obstacles along the way, land the package safely next to a customer’s home or other location, and return to its base.
+In the works for already a few years, Amazon’s Prime Air service plans to use drones to deliver customer orders, such as a pair of sneakers, in 30 minutes which is about how many minutes it takes you to change your mind from wearing something entirely new despite what you have in your wardrobe, and getting it as soon as you buy it.
+These drones are equipped with sensors that allow them to avoid obstacles along the way, land the package safely next to a customer’s home or other location, and return to its base.
 The latest progress made with the service has been in the UK, where in July of 2016, Amazon announced that it would begin testing delivery in the near future.

-Drones have been a part of agricultural in Japan for about 30 years.
-Being used to spray pesticides and performing other tasks.
-The result shows that about one third of all rice consumed in Japanese homes today were worked by by drones.
-A labour process that is normally supposed to take 10 days can now be don in 2.
-Thanks to Drone Technology commercial farming has updated its advancement.
+Drones have been used in the agricultural sector in Japan for about 30 years, spraying pesticides and performing other tasks, with the result being that about one third of all rice consumed in Japanese homes today has been worked on by drones.
+About 10 days of traditional work is done in about two days, thanks to these drones.

 3. Aerial Construction Drones

-Some people believe that, in the future, drones will be working alongside humans in laying building foundations and performing other similar tasks.
-Such building processes have even already begun in some part of the world.
+There are those who believe that, in the near future, drones will be working side-by-side with humans in laying building foundations and performing other similar tasks.
+And there are those who are already experimenting with such tasks.

 For example, the Swiss Federal Institute of Technology is engaged in a collaboration called “The Aerial Construction Project” where the objective is to “investigate and develop methods and techniques for robotic aerial construction” allowing robots to partake in construction.